cbirdlab/radBARCODER/README.md

 ---

-## Detailed Instructions, Including Creation of `bam` Files

-If you run into problems with the quick start, then start barcoding your NGS data here.

-#### 1. Trim `fastq` files for mapping: [dDocentHPC trimFQmap](https://github.com/cbirdlab/dDocentHPC)
+#### 3. `dDocentHPC trimFQmap`: Trim `fastq` Files for Mapping

 Before running `dDocentHPC`, you should adjust the settings in the config file `config.4.all` as necessary.  `trimmomatic` is used to complete trimming which will remove low quality base calls, adapters, and reads that are too short after the removal of nucleotides.
 The settings that affect reads trimmed for mapping to the mtGenome are labeled in the config as `mkBAM` signifying that these reads will be used to make the BAM files.
+Also, the `radBARCODER` repo has a modified adapter file which adds a ddRAD oligo that can make its way into the beginning of your sequence reads.
+See installation section above.

 ```bash
 nano config.4.all
 ```

-relevant portion of `config.4.all`:
+relevant portion of `config.4.all` assuming ddRAD, 5bp barcodes, and 151 bp PE Illumina sequencing (settings that are `mkREF only` will not be used):

 ```
 32              Number of Processors (Auto, 1, 2, 3, ..., n threads) cbirdq=40 normal=20